Racer159/jackal/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** Whether to mark this variable as sensitive to not print it in the Zarf log
+**Description:** Whether to mark this variable as sensitive to not print it in the Jackal log

 |          |           |
 | -------- | --------- |